Originally published August 14, 2020, by Rocky Trifari. Last updated on April 4, 2022.

 SiteGround has been around since 2014 and since then, they’ve built up quite a reputation for themselves.
 Their company takes great pride in their fantastic customer support.
 SiteGround even had a 98% client satisfaction rating in a recent survey.

 As always, I only blog about products I am familiar with.
-This blog is currently hosted on SiteGround’s servers.
-I use their GoGeek plan and I highly recommend it.
+My blog was previously hosted on SiteGround’s servers for 3 years.
+I used their GoGeek plan and I highly recommend it.

-(As I mentioned earlier in my Bluehost review, I also utilize the Cloudflare CDN that comes included with the plan so you may be receiving my blog’s files from Cloudflare’s servers as well depending on your geographic location.)
+(As I mentioned earlier in my Bluehost review, I also utilized the Cloudflare CDN that came included with the plan so you may be receiving my blog’s files from Cloudflare’s servers as well depending on your geographic location.)

 In addition to stellar customer service, their performance is absolutely phenomenal.
 For a long time, one of the greatest draws to using SiteGround was that they stored data on solid-state drives (SSDs) rather than hard drive disks (HDDs).
 While more costly, SSDs were far faster and more reliable.